sinistersnare/Robson/README.md

 ## TODO: ##

+* In- and post- order for robson traversal.
 * Blog post on Traversals.
 Then replace the next section with a link to that.

-## Why do I need a robson traversal? ##
+## Why do I need the Robson traversal? ##

 A Robson traversal is a binary tree traversal in `O(n)` time, and ***`O(1)`*** (!!!!) space.

 The basic depth-first search traversal algorithm is `O(n)` space, and the threaded and link-inversion methods both are also `O(n)` space complexity.

-The robson traversal takes the best of the link-inversion and threaded methods to create an `O(1)` space algorithm.
+The Robson traversal takes the best of the link-inversion and threaded methods to create an `O(1)` space algorithm.

 ## Helpful links ##